kyma-project/community/guidelines/content-guidelines/10-docs-preview.md

 - [`kyma`](https://github.com/kyma-project/kyma/tree/master/docs) for changes in the `/docs` folder that contains sources of the official Kyma documentation rendered in the [**Docs**](https://kyma-project.io/docs/) view.

-- [`community`](https://github.com/kyma-project/community) for changes rendered in the [**Community**](https://kyma-project.io/community/) and [**Roadmap**](https://kyma-project.io/roadmap/) views.
+- [`community`](https://github.com/kyma-project/community) for changes rendered in the [**Community**](https://kyma-project.io/community/) views.

 - [`website`](https://github.com/kyma-project/website) for changes rendered on the [landing page](https://kyma-project.io/) and in the [**Blog**](https://kyma-project.io/blog/) view.

-Previews are built for PRs containing changes made to any file within these repositories.
-The only exception is the `kyma` repository where Netlify only publishes notifications of successful builds on PRs that modify the content of the `/docs` folder.
+Previews are built for PRs containing changes made to any file within these repositories, for both successful and failed builds.
+The only exception is the `kyma` repository where Netlify only builds previews for changes in the `/docs` folder and only publishes notifications of successful builds on such PRs.

 ## Access previews